mjs2430/design/content/saratoga/p.md

 ---
-title: "p"
+title: p
-description: "Default text on story pages."
+description: Default text on story pages.
-level: "atom"
+level: atom

 ---
 The default values for `<p>` are designed for the normal body text of the story page in order to keep our primary CSS as small as possible.

 #### EXAMPLE